L3ad Solutions

 For service businesses: photos of completed work, the team, the trucks, the office, in-progress jobs.
 Avoid generic stock images of "businessman shaking hands."

-The settings that matter less than people think
+What settings matter less than people think?

 Description.
 Most SEO content tells you to keyword-stuff the description.
 Don't.
 The 750-character description has minimal direct ranking weight.
 Use it to tell potential customers what's different about you.
 Keyword stuffing this field can trigger Google's spam classifiers.

 Attributes.
-"Wheelchair-accessible," "LGBTQ-friendly," etc. — useful for filtering but don't move general rankings.
+"Wheelchair-accessible," "LGBTQ-friendly," etc., useful for filtering but don't move general rankings.
 Set the ones that genuinely apply, ignore the rest.

 Special offers.
 They display nicely in the listing but rankings barely shift.
 Use them for the customer-facing benefit (cheap conversion lifts), not for SEO.